 - 1 Cup grated pecorino Romano, plus more for garnish

 - Salt and freshly ground pepper, to taste

 Bring a large pot of salted water to a boil over high heat.
 Add the bucatini and cook al dente according to package directions.
 Reserve the pasta water then drain the pasta.

-Meanwhile, heat 4 teaspoons of the oil in a large sauté pan over medium-high heat.
-Add the guanciale and cook until crispy and golden brown, stirring now and then, about 5 minutes.
-Add the tomatoes and pepper flakes and break up with tongs.
-Add the wine and 2 cups pasta water and boil until the sauce reduces in volume and thickens slightly, about 10 minutes.
+Meanwhile, add 1 tablespoon of the oil to a large pan and heat on medium-high.
+Add the guanciale and cook until crispy and browned, stirring occasionally, 5-10 minutes.
+Add the tomatoes and red pepper flakes and break up with tongs.
+Add the wine and 1 cup pasta water and boil until the sauce reduces and thickens, 10 minutes.

-Add the drained bucatini to the pan along with 1 cup of the pecorino, parsley, and remaining olive oil.
-Season with salt and pepper, to taste, tossing until the sauce is creamy.
+Add the bucatini to the pan along with the Pecorino Romano, parsley and remaining 3 tablespoons olive oil.
+Season with salt and pepper, tossing until the sauce is silky and the bucatini is fullly coated.
 If the sauce gets too thick, add more pasta water.
-Divide among warm pasta bowls and garnish with the remaining 1 cup pecorino.
+Serve and generously top with additional grated Pecorino Romano.